vmyazin/tapirio/content/articles/wordpress-vs-tapirio.md

 ## What Using Tapirio Means To Us

-I by no means decided to bash WordPress simply to promote Tapirio, a platform I’m privy to.
-On the contrary, I appreciate and use WP for various projects.
+I by no means want to bash WordPress simply to promote Tapirio, a platform I’m obviously privy to.
+On the contrary, I appreciate WordPress and use for various projects.
 There are certain advantages that more complex and mature systems have over the light-weight “build-it-yourself” boilerplate solutions.
-The point I’m making is that we, the people behind Tapirio, are trying to solve the issue of having direct access to a small amount of code that has several basic foundational things.
+The point I’m making is that we, the people behind Tapirio, are creating of not having direct access to a small amount of code that has several basic foundational things.
 Upon them, we can build quick static sites and blogs and move fast with design customizations and code maintenance.

 ## How You Can Start Using Tapirio Today